Professional/Short course Independent and/or Supplementary Prescribing

 Please visit full fee information to see the price brackets for our modules.

-View the timetable for course dates in September 2021 and January 2022 (PDF).
+View the timetable for course dates (PDF) which provides key date information for the September 2023 and January 2024 cohorts.

 How to apply